 Imagine your dog is happily playing in the yard, jumps up to catch a ball, lands badly, and comes up not just lame but weak or even paralyzed in a back leg.
-The toes knuckle under, perhaps.
+Possibly both back legs.
+The toes of the affected foot may knuckle under.
 Maybe his back tilts downward, his rear legs too weak to rise all the way up.
-You check him over, trying to find where it hurts and it simply does not seem to hurt at all.
+You check him over, trying to find where it hurts, and it simply does not seem to hurt at all.

-There are many conditions that might fit here but the neurologic knuckling and the absence of a tender spot suggests a fibrocartilaginous embolism (FCE).
+There are many conditions that might fit here, but the neurologic knuckling and the absence of a tender spot suggest a fibrocartilaginous embolism (FCE).

-To understand FCE, you have to understand some anatomy of the vertebral column.
+To understand FCE (fibrocartilaginous embolism), one has to understand some anatomy of the vertebral column.
 The vertebral column consists of numerous small bones called vertebrae that are linked together by joints called intervertebral disks.
 The disks are similar to the joints that connect arm or leg bones together in many ways.
-They allow flexibility between vertebrae so that you can arch or twist your back voluntarily just as you can flex and extend a knee or elbow.
+They allow flexibility between vertebrae so that you can arch or twist your back voluntarily, just as you can flex and extend a knee or elbow.

 The Typical Patient

 Any dog can be a victim of FCE, although about half of the victims are large-breed dogs.
 Some feel the Miniature Schnauzer has a higher risk for FCE as this breed tends to circulate excess blood fats and cholesterol, which may predispose to embolism.